 Saliva helps wash away bacteria from both your teeth and gums.
 So, be sure to keep your mouth moist by drinking plenty of water and using sugarless lozenges and gum to help stimulate saliva – particularly if you have dry mouth.
-A mouthwash such as Colgate Total® Advanced Pro-Shield™ can also help limit the amount of bacteria that stays in your mouth.

 If you are a smoker and are showing signs of gingivitis, this may be the time to kick the habit.
 Smokers are more prone to gum infections, and smoking makes it harder for their gums to heal.

 Routine dental checkups are always important to the health of your gums.
 Your dentist checks not only for decay during a visit but also for early signs of gum disease that you may not have noticed yet.

 Professional cleanings performed by your dentist or dental hygienist will remove the buildup of tartar that you can’t remove with a toothbrush on your own.
 By keeping plaque and tartar off of your teeth, you effectively prevent bacteria from maintaining a hiding place long enough to develop gum disease.

 If you notice any signs of gingivitis in your mouth, it’s probably time to schedule a dental appointment.
 Your dentist can determine the severity of your condition and help you implement a plan that stops it from progressing.